arcanemachine/phoenix-todo-list/support/containers/README.md

 ### Running Phoenix + Postgres Containers Together

+NOTE: This configuation uses a small extra Compose file: `compose.phoenix-postgres.yaml`.
+This file ensures that Phoenix will not start until Postgres is available.
+The Phoenix container may fail if this file is not present.
+(It should restart automatically, but this ensures that the container orchestrator (e.g. 'docker-compose') will not give up after `n` attempts).

 Examples:

-- Docker: `docker compose -f compose.phoenix.yaml -f networks/compose.phoenix-host.yaml -f compose.postgres.yaml -f networks/compose.postgres-host.yaml up`
+- Docker: `docker compose -f compose.phoenix.yaml -f networks/compose.phoenix-host.yaml -f compose.phoenix-postgres.yaml -f compose.postgres.yaml -f networks/compose.postgres-host.yaml up`
-- Podman: `podman-compose -f compose.phoenix.yaml -f networks/compose.phoenix-host.yaml -f compose.postgres.yaml -f networks/compose.postgres-host.yaml up`
+- Podman: `podman-compose -f compose.phoenix.yaml -f networks/compose.phoenix-host.yaml -f compose.phoenix-postgres.yaml -f compose.postgres.yaml -f networks/compose.postgres-host.yaml up`
 - If the environment has not been loaded automatically with `direnv`, you will need to include the `.env` file manually using `--env-file .env` when starting the Docker Compose containers.

 ### Deploying With Traefik